Tips for Restoring Antique Nuts and Bolts

 4. Polishing and Buffing

 To restore the shine and luster of the antique nuts and bolts, consider polishing or buffing them.
-Use a brass or metal polish appropriate for the type of metal used in the nuts and bolts.
+Use a brass polish or a general metal polish appropriate for the type of metal used in the nuts and bolts.
 Apply a small amount of polish to a soft cloth and gently rub the surface in circular motions.
 Be cautious not to use excessive pressure, as this can damage the antique patina or finish.
 After polishing, wipe off any excess polish and buff the nuts and bolts with a clean, dry cloth to bring out their natural sheen.

 5. Lubricating the Threads